KohheePeace/udemy-rails-web-dev-tutorial-en/docs/rails-guide-basics/chapter05.md

 ## Step1
 https://guides.rubyonrails.org/getting_started.html#the-first-form

-Let's first copy and paste code and check how it works
+Let's first copy and paste code of official docs and check how it works.

 `app/views/articles/new.html.erb`
 ```erb